What do I do?

 I help writers organize their writing.
 I coach clients to identify their writing goals and find their voice.
 I ask questions to help find the intended depth or intrigue or resonance — that power writing needs to grab readers.
 I edit.
 I read for style, structure, character, conflict, and marketability.
 I help clients hone their craft.
 I support the query process to find an agent, helping writers identify genre and comparable works.
 I consult on building social media platform and other aspects of book marketing.

 This is a business, not a hobby.
 I am a professional writer and certified teacher living in the United States with more than fifteen years’ experience editing, writing and teaching writing.
 Professional rates allow me to provide full focus on a client’s work.
-While I take on pro bono community projects or occasionally negotiate for lesser services, most of my clients are professionals, operating at a high level of excellence.
+While I take on pro bono community projects or occasionally negotiate for lesser services, most of my clients are professionals operating at a high level of excellence.
 Whether self-publishing or working through an agent with traditional publishers, they are serious about the quality of their work and value their investment in a professional editor.
-In fact, I turn away more clients than I take on.

 You’ve probably also seen — here and on other pages of this site — that I am honest, kind and generous with the advice I share.
-If you are not sure if I am the editor you need, know you will be safe in asking me questions.
-I’m glad to steer you toward the resources you need.
+If I am the editor you need, I’ll gladly steer you toward other resources.

 - Email: elissafield[at]elissafieldthompson.com